UK launches crackdown on sanctions-busting by Russia’s allies

 Biggest ever UK action on military suppliers in third countries comes after dramatic plea from Ukraine’s first lady in interview with Independent TV

-The largest ever British action against military suppliers in third countries aiding Russia has been announced after a dramatic plea from Ukraine’s first lady in interview with Independent TV.
+Britain has announced its largest ever crackdown on third countries aiding Russia after a dramatic plea from Ukraine’s first lady in an interview with Independent TV.

+Foreign secretary James Cleverly said the 25 new sanctions would allow those assisting Moscow’s illegal invasion “nowhere to hide”.

-Ministers have clamped down on loopholes that allow Moscow to fund its invasion following the call from Olena Zelenska that without urgent action the war could continue “endlessly”.
+It follows Olena Zelenska’s warning that without urgent steps to clamp down on loopholes that allow Moscow to fuel its war the conflict risks continuing “endlessly”.

-The Independent revealed on Monday that the government was hoping to move imminently on the issue.
+The Independent revealed on Monday that the government was hoping to act on the problem imminently.

-Now the foreign secretary James Cleverly has announced 25 new sanctions designed to stop Putin’s regime gaining access to foreign military equipment.
+The action includes a crackdown on companies outside Russia which supply drones and microelectronics to its defence industry.
+Sanctions include asset freezes and travel bans.
+Russia is using drones to attack critical infrastructure to try to cut the Ukrainians off from electricity, heating and water.
+They are also being used to attack grain silos in Ukraine, making them a threat to global food security.

-Action is being taken against individuals and businesses in countries including Turkey, Dubai, Slovakia and Switzerland, which the Foreign Office said were “supporting the illegal war in Ukraine”.
+Those targeted include individuals and businesses in Turkey, Dubai, Slovakia and Switzerland, which the Foreign Office said were “supporting the illegal war in Ukraine”.

+Ministers believe the sanctions will have a real impact on a regime they said was already being forced to take apart kitchen freezers to harvest low-grade computer chips.

-Mr Cleverly said the “landmark sanctions will further diminish Russia’s arsenal and close the net on supply chains propping up Putin’s now struggling defence industry.
+Mr Cleverly said the “landmark” action would “further diminish Russia’s arsenal and close the net on supply chains propping up Putin’s struggling defence sector.

-“There is nowhere for those sustaining Russia’s military machine to hide.”
+“There is nowhere for those sustaining Russia’s military machine to hide,” he added.

-The UK, alonside countries in the G7 group of nations, had repeatedly warned third parties to “immediately cease providing material support to Russia’s aggression or face severe costs,” he added.
+The UK, alongside others in the G7 group of advanced nations, had repeatedly warned third parties to “immediately cease providing material support to Russia’s aggression or face severe costs,” he added.

+The UK is also taking further action to tackle Iran and Belarus’ support for the Russian military.

+Iranian individuals and groups involved in drone development were slapped with fresh sanctions.
+These have also been imposed on defence organisations linked to the manufacturing of military tech for the Belarusian regime, which has directly helped Putin’s forces.

-Speaking exclusively to Independent TV from the presidential compound in Kyiv, Ms Zelenska warned that without an urgent crackdown on the trade the invasion risked dragging on "endlessly".
+Speaking exclusively to Independent TV from the presidential compound in Kyiv, Ms Zelenska warned that without an urgent crackdown on the trade the war risked dragging on "endlessly".

-To combat Putin's regime the world must impose hefty sanctions, and "terminate the possibility of circumventing these sanctions," Mrs Zelenska said.
+To combat Putin's invasion the world had to impose heavy sanctions, and "terminate the possibility of circumventing these sanctions," Mrs Zelenska said.

-In a rare interview Mrs Zelenska said: "There are countries that simply underestimate the threat from Russia who think that it is far from them.
+In a rare interview, Mrs Zelenska warned: "There are countries that simply underestimate the threat from Russia who think that it is far from them.
 When there is such a powerful terrorist in the world, no one can feel completely safe.”

 "Some countries continue to conduct trade with [Russia] through third countries and think that this is acceptable because it is important for their business...
 I believe that this is simply and critically wrong.
 Resources are being spent on this [war].